 But they are.
 They’re slowly pulling apart as though hauled by invisible hands.
 I catch a flash of green through the gap.

 I take a step towards the doors, and then things happen fast.
 Three little balls of gold-green appear and grab Graham, one by the hair and one on each shoulder, and drag him towards the widening gap.
 For a second I wonder why him.

 “Help!” he squeals in an unnaturally high-pitched voice.
 His companion stares.
 She doesn’t, I can’t help noticing, move.

 For a moment I can see two outcomes in my mind.
 Crisp and cold.
 Like a fork in a mountain stream; same water, different rocks.
 In one, I turn around and let the obnoxious man go.
 It will be a tragic accident.
 A “technical fault”.
 I will reach the ground and walk away, and then I’ll report it properly.
 Let the right people deal with this.
 It’s not my problem.

 In the other…

 I sigh.
-“No,” I say calmly, as I reach out and grasp Graham’s arm.
+“No,” I say calmly.
+A few quick strides and I reach reach out and grasp Graham’s arm.
 His other hand is now gripping the edge of the door, knuckles white.
 His bottom is wedged in the gap, but it will soon be wide enough for him to fall through.
-One of the other passengers screams.
-Another shouts something.
+One of the other passengers yells something.
 They cannot see the Kolim – to them it must look at though Graham was leaning against the doors and they’ve somehow given way.
 I haul on Graham’s arm, but he’s heavy, and the Kolim are pulling in the opposite direction.
 He starts to slip, and I realise that if I’m not careful, I’m going to follow him.